xiaoxizhao/xiaoxizhao.github.io/_pages/about.md

 Welcome to my website!

-I am a Ph.D. candidate in Economics, Boston University.
+I am a Ph.D. candidate in Economics at Boston University.

 My fields of interest are health economics and industrial organization.
-My research focuses primarily on public policy and the vertical relation in the health insurance market and the health care provider market.
+My research focuses primarily on public policies and the vertical relation in the health insurance market and the health care provider market.

 I will be available for interviews in this job market cycle.